Asian girl in striped shirt in library with dry erase marker, study group leader

 Lead the change you want to see

-Becoming a leader in high school means taking affirmative action toward the changes you want to see.
+Becoming a leader in high school means taking affirmative action toward the changes you want to see while improving yourself as a person.
 When you identify a need and work tirelessly alongside others, you can transform your school environment, optimize your high school career, and supercharge your future.

 Did you know student leaders get scholarships?
 Find free money for your leadership skills with our Scholarship Search tool!